 As always, remember to learn, share and succeed!

-Regarding the heating and cooling times those depend on furnace model, furnace settings, loading pattern and glass type, thus it’s not possible to give universal figures for the heating/cooling times – those have to be optimized case by case.
+Regarding the heating and cooling times, those depend on furnace model, its settings, loading pattern and glass type.
+Therefore, it’s not possible to give universal figures for the heating/cooling times – those have to be optimized case by case.

 Quench marks are actually the same as anisotropy.
-This beloved child has many names – it is also called stress pattern or quench mark or iridescence.
+This beloved child has many names – it is also called stress pattern or iridescence.
 So, we’re talking about the same phenomenon which is caused by differences either in heating or cooling.
-There are some excellent articles and presentations here in glastory so if you’re interested in the phenomenon you will find more about the phenomenon itself and also how to minimize it.
+There are some excellent articles and presentations here in Glastory.
+So if you’re interested to know more about quench marks, you can find a lot of useful information from our resources about this phenomenon as also about the ways of minimizing it.